-This is what our old Russian prelate Simon, Bishop Vladimir and Suzdal wrote about this: "Do not be false, on the pretext of bodily weakness, do not be absent from the church meeting: how the rain raises a seed, so the church draws the soul to good deeds.
+This is what our ancient Russian prelate Simon, Bishop Vladimir and Suzdal wrote about this: "Do not be false, on the pretext of bodily weakness, do not be absent from the church meeting: how the rain raises a seed, so the church draws the soul to good deeds.
 All is unimportant, what are you doing in the cell: Do you read the Psalter, do you sing twelve psalms?
-All this is not equal to one cathedral one: "Lord, have mercy!"
-That's what, my brother: the supreme apostle Peter himself was the church of the living God, and When he was captured by Herod and imprisoned, was he not delivered from Herod's hands by the prayers of the Church?
-And David prays, saying: "One thing I ask of the Lord, and that only I seek, that I may dwell in the house of the Lord all the days of my life, contemplate the beauty of the Lord and visit his holy temple early."
-The Lord himself said: "My house will be called the house of prayer."
+All this is not equal to one conciliar: "Lord, have mercy!"
+That's what my brother says: the supreme apostle Peter himself was the church of the living God, and When he was captured by Herod and put in prison, was it not by the prayers of the Church that he was delivered from Herod's hand?
+And David prays, saying: "One thing I ask of the Lord, and that only I seek, that I may dwell in the house of the Lord all the days of my life, to contemplate the beauty of the Lord and visit his holy temple early."
+The Lord Himself said: "My house will be called the house of prayer."
 "Where," he says, "two or three are gathered in my name, there I am in the midst of them."
-If such a cathedral is convened in which there will be more than a hundred brothers, how can you not believe that the Lord our God is here? ".
+If such a council is assembled in which there will be more than a hundred brothers, how can you not believe that our Lord is our God? .

-Of course, there are sometimes objective circumstances that really impede the visit of the temple.
+Of course, sometimes there are objective circumstances that really impede the visit of the temple.
 But not everything that seems to us an obstacle, is such in the eyes of God.
-In this respect, the case described in the life of the righteous Juliana Muromskaya is indicative: "The same winter was so cold that the earth broke up from the frost.
+In this respect, the case described in the life of the righteous Juliana Muromskaya is illustrative: "One winter was so cold that the earth broke up from the frost.
 And she did not go to church for a while, but she prayed to God at home.
-And one day a priest came that church early one morning to church, and there was a voice from the icon of the Most Holy Theotokos, saying: "Go, say kindly to the Elixir: that he does not go to church for prayer?
+And one day a priest came that church early in the morning, one to church, and there was a voice from the icon of the Most Holy Theotokos, saying: "Go, say kindly to the Elixir: what does not go to church to pray?
 Although home prayer to her God is pleasant, but everything is not the same as the church ".

 For a man who has established himself on the path of the divine, a visit to the church service becomes a necessity no less than, and sometimes even greater than, bodily nutrition.
 The saints are especially keenly aware of this need.
 So, the righteous John of Kronstadt confessed: "I am extinguished, I die spiritually, when I do not serve a whole week in the temple, and I burn, I revive with my soul and heart when I serve ..." .